Las Vegas Bus Accident Lawyer

 - The National School Transportation Association, the National Highway Traffic Safety Administration, the American School Bus Council, as well as other groups oversee regulations relating to school buses in Nevada.
 Many school buses are not equipped with seat belts or these belts are not enforced.
 This may increase injury in the case of a crash.

-Because there are so many variables in each type of bus, it’s important you consult with a Las Vegas accident attorney who is experienced in these nuances.
+Because there are so many variables in each type of bus, it’s important you consult with a Las Vegas bus accident lawyer who is experienced in these nuances.

 Determining liability can be the most difficult part of a case involving a bus accident.
 Several parties are usually involved and multiple groups may be deemed partially responsible.
 Some of the individuals or groups that may be responsible include: